Shopify/quilt/packages/react-performance/README.md

 ### Track some stats

 The `@shopify/react-performance` library automatically handles creating a shared `Performance` instance (from [`@shopify/performance`](../performance)) for you when it is imported.
 This `Performance` instance automatically wraps the browser's built in performance and connection information and calculates some basic page-load stats.
-A long as we import `@shopify/react-performance` somewhere in our app the instance will be there for us.
+As long as we import `@shopify/react-performance` somewhere in our app the instance will be there for us.

 That said, we will need to add some calls to the `usePerformanceMark` hook to our application in order to help `@shopify/react-performance` determine when a page is fully loaded and React has finished mounting components.